MENU

 metadc515128_xl_2012.201.B1166.0554.jpg

-The Oklahoma City arts community might look quite different today had it not been for the late Nannine Jane “Nan” Quick Sheets.
-Artist, arts advocate, teacher, and museum director.
-A pharmacist by education, she studied art in her free time, and after moving to Oklahoma City in 1916, began taking art classes at the Broadmoor Academy of Fine Arts in Colorado Springs, Colorado.
-Her Oklahoma City home, “the Elms” was a salon for visiting artists and later was converted to a commercial art gallery, which today is JRB Art at the Elms in the historic Paseo Arts District.
+The Oklahoma City arts community might look different today had it not been for the late Nannine Jane “Nan” Quick Sheets.
+Artist, arts advocate, teacher, and museum director and a pharmacist by education, Nan began taking art classes at the Broadmoor Academy of Fine Arts in Colorado Springs, Colorado.
+Her Oklahoma City home, “the Elms” was a salon for visiting artists and later converted to a commercial art gallery, which today is JRB Art at the Elms in the Paseo Arts District.
 Sheets served as director of the Oklahoma Art Center of the Works Progress Administration which she later turned into a museum.
-Sheets was also inducted into the Royal Academy of Art and Oklahoma Hall of Fame.
-One of her paintings, which prominently features the American West, is part of the Oklahoma State Capital Collection.
-She also wrote about art for The Oklahoman newspaper and The Oklahoma Woman magazine.

 Governor Bill Anoatubby | Chickasaw Nation